dmorinya/dmorinya.github.io/_publications/dascivio.md

 Introduction
 ================
-Gender-based violence is the violence suffered by women for the sole reason of being so and is the most serious manifestation of patriarchal culture, taking women’s lives or impeding the full development of their rights, equal opportunities, and freedoms.
+Gender-based violence is the violence suffered by women for the sole reason of being so and is the most serious manifestation of patriarchal culture, taking women's lives or impeding the full development of their rights, equal opportunities, and freedoms.
 In Spain, in the period 2010-2021, 653 women have lost their lives due to gender-based violence, and 7 in 2022 (until March 14th).
-According to the Statistical Dossier of Gender-Based Violence 2020 published by the Catalan Women's Institute1, more than 16,000 complaints were lodged in Catalonia in 2019, 82% of which occurred in the scope of a sentimental partnership.
+According to the Statistical Dossier of Gender-Based Violence 2020 published by the Catalan Women's Institute, more than 16,000 complaints were lodged in Catalonia in 2019, 82% of which occurred in the scope of a sentimental partnership.
 Figure 1 depicts the number of gender-based violence reported cases in the different geographic areas of a particular health region in Catalonia, and it can be seen that the Covid-